brady-welsh/2023_Grapevine_FvP/README.md

 ## Summary
 This repository comprises the code and data used for the analysis in the research article:

 > Welsh, B. L., Eisenhofer, E., Bastian, S. E. P., Kidd, S. P. 2023.
 "The Effects of Copper- and Sulphur-Based Fungicides on the Leaf Phyllosphere Microbiome of Grapevines."
+Unpublished.

 These notebooks outline the methods (eg., code) that were used for the analyses shown within the publication.